cakephp/docs/en/core-utility-libraries/email.rst

         );
     }

-The above configuration would enable TLS communication for email messages.
+The above configuration would enable STARTTLS communication for email messages.

-.. versionadded: 2.3
+.. versionadded:: 2.3
     Support for TLS delivery was added in 2.3